 Growing up, I considered that richer than Scrooge McDuck!

-I was fool to think that the Ballantyne family, with our old beat-up cars and cut-to-the-bone family budget, even fit in lower-middle class.
+I was fool to think that my family, with our old beat-up cars and cut-to-the-bone family budget, even fit in lower-middle class.

 One of my longtime virtual mentors, author Bill Bonner of Bonner & Partners, shares in my surprise.